gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

 ### Temporal Localization Outcomes

 By now you should be familiar with the next few plots.
-Let's blast through our plots of timeseries, forecast histograms and prameter distributions.
+Let's blast through our plots of timeseries, forecast histograms and parameter distributions.

 Start with the parameter changes.
-Hwey whadya know!
+Hey whadya know!
 That looks a bit more reasonable, doesn't it?
 Porosity parameters no longer change from the prior to the posterior.
 Variance for temporal parameters has also changed.
 Excelent.
 At least we've removed _some_ potential for underestiating forecast uncertainty.
 Next check what this has done for history matching and, more importantly, the forecasts.

 ```python